BeyondMagic/beyondmagic/README.md

-Hello, separately from programming, I love creating mathematical problems, design with a variety of colours, and I am ambidextrous (yes)
+Hello, separately from programming, I love creating mathematical problems, design with a variety of colours.

 ___